SAuroux/wca-documents/wca-regulations-2012.md

   - 9p1) At least 25% of competitors must be eliminated between consecutive rounds of the same event.
   - 9p2) The competitors who advance to the next round must be determined by either a cutoff ranking or a cutoff time in the preceding elimination round.
 The cutoff must be specified before the preceding elimination round starts.
   - 9p3) If a qualifying competitor withdraws from a round, he may be replaced by the best-ranked competitor below the cutoff from the preceding round.
-- 9r) A qualification round must be held before the first round of the event.
+- 9r) If a qualification round is held, it must be held before the first round of the event.
+[NOTE: I think the other wording is too confusing; this seems clearer.]
   - 9r1) When announcing an event, the organisation team must include:
     - 9r1a) Any limit to the number of competitors permitted in the first round of the event.
-    - 9r1b) Any limit to the number of competitors permitted in the qualification round of the event, and any limit tothe maximum number of those competitors who will proceed to the first round.
+    - 9r1b) Any limit to the number of competitors permitted in the qualification round of the event, and any limit to the maximum number of those competitors who will proceed to the first round.
     - 9r1c) The average/mean result or single solve result, achieved in previous competition, required to qualify directly for the first round of the event.
     - 9r1d) The latest permitted date used to determine the qualifying average/mean result or single solve result on the WCA rankings.
   - 9r2) Each competitor of an event who has not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.